oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

 ### **The Data Share Provider**

-Oracle Autonomous Database Serverless enables the data share provider to share existing objects such as tables.
+Oracle Autonomous Database Serverless enables the data share provider to share existing objects such as tables with authorized recipients.
 The share can contain a single table, a set of related tables, a set of tables with some logical grouping.
 The provider could be a person, an institution, or a software system that shares the objects.

 Autonomous Database comes with a predefined database role named `DWROLE`.
 This role provides the privileges necessary for most database users.
 For more information about this role, see [Manage Database User Privileges](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/managing-database-users.html).